-- For optimum results when using Console without a DAW, perform sample rate changes in the Console Settings window within the Console application (instead of within Mac OS X's Audio MIDI Setup application).
+- For optimum results when using Console without a DAW, perform sample rate changes within the Console application (instead of within Mac OS X's Audio MIDI Setup application).

-- For optimum results when using a DAW, perform sample rate changes within the DAW itself (instead of the Console Settings window within the Console application or within Mac OS X's Audio MIDI Setup application).
+- For optimum results when using a DAW, perform sample rate changes within the DAW itself (instead of the Console application or within Mac OS X's Audio MIDI Setup application).

-- For optimum results when Apollo Twin's current sample rate is different from the sample rate set within a DAW session, change Apollo Twin's sample rate in the Console Settings window to match the sample rate of the DAW session before loading the DAW session.
+- For optimum results when Apollo's current sample rate is different from the sample rate set within a DAW session, change Apollo's sample rate within Console to match the sample rate of the DAW session before loading the DAW session.

 UAD Resource Usage